-- (f) Notify ERCOT of all changes to the status of all Transmission Elements and Transmission Facilities: - (g) Act as Single Point of Contact for transmission Outages; - (h) Maintain continuous communication (24x7) with ERCOT; - (i) Ensure Dispatch Instructions, received for their system or on behalf of represented TSPs or Distribution Service Providers (DSPs), are carried out as issued; - (j) Maintain operational metering; and - (k) Implement Black Start. - (3) TOs shall submit to ERCOT, by March 15 of each year, a written back-up control plan to continue operation in the event the TOs control center becomes inoperable.
-Back-up control plans shall be submitted to ERCOT via secured webmail or encrypted data transfer.
-TOs shall request that a secure email account be created with ERCOT by sending an email to shiftsupervisors@ercot.com. - (4) Each back-up control plan shall be reviewed and updated annually and shall meet the following minimum requirements: - (a) Include descriptions of actions to be taken by TO personnel to avoid placing a prolonged burden on ERCOT and other Market Participants; - (b) Include descriptions of specific functions and responsibilities to be performed to continue operations from an alternate location; - (c) Include procedures and responsibilities for maintaining basic voice communications capabilities with ERCOT; and - (d) Include procedures for back-up control function testing and the training of personnel. - (5) As an option, the back-up control plan may include arrangements made with another Entity to provide the minimum back-up control functions in the event the TO's primary functions are interrupted. - (6) By February 15 of each year, each TO shall submit to ERCOT its emergency operations plan to mitigate operating emergencies, as required by the applicable North American Electric Reliability Corporation (NERC) Reliability Standard.
+- (i) Ensure Dispatch Instructions, received for their system or on behalf of represented TSPs, DCTOs, or Distribution Service Providers (DSPs), are carried out as issued; - (j) Maintain operational metering; and - (k) Implement Black Start. - (3) TOs shall submit to ERCOT, by March 15 of each year, a written back-up control plan to continue operation in the event the TOs control center becomes inoperable.
+Back-up control plans shall be submitted to ERCOT via secured webmail or encrypted data

+- transfer.
+TOs shall request that a secure email account be created with ERCOT by sending an email to shiftsupervisors@ercot.com. - (4) Each back-up control plan shall be reviewed and updated annually and shall meet the following minimum requirements: - (a) Include descriptions of actions to be taken by TO personnel to avoid placing a prolonged burden on ERCOT and other Market Participants; - (b) Include descriptions of specific functions and responsibilities to be performed to continue operations from an alternate location; - (c) Include procedures and responsibilities for maintaining basic voice communications capabilities with ERCOT; and - (d) Include procedures for back-up control function testing and the training of personnel. - (5) As an option, the back-up control plan may include arrangements made with another Entity to provide the minimum back-up control functions in the event the TO's primary functions are interrupted. - (6) By February 15 of each year, each TO shall submit to ERCOT its emergency operations plan to mitigate operating emergencies, as required by the applicable North American Electric Reliability Corporation (NERC) Reliability Standards, and in accordance with Section 8, Attachment L, Emergency Operations Plan.
 The emergency operations plan shall be submitted to ERCOT via secured webmail or encrypted data transfer.
 A TO may request a secure email account by sending an email to ERCOT at transrep@ercot.com.
 If no changes have been made from the previous submission, the TO shall resubmit the emergency operations plan with a new revision date indicating that it has been reviewed and no changes were made.
-If a TO revises its emergency operations plan, the TO shall submit the revised emergency operations plan to ERCOT

-- within 45 calendar days of the effective date of the revised plan and must include a summary of revisions. - (7) ERCOT shall review each TO's emergency operations plan to ensure it addresses all relevant reliability risks and will notify the TO of its conclusions within 30 calendar days of receipt of a TO's new or revised emergency operations plan.
+If a TO revises its emergency operations plan, the TO shall submit the revised emergency operations plan to ERCOT within 45 calendar days of the effective date of the revised plan and must include a summary of revisions. - (7) ERCOT shall review each TO's emergency operations plan to ensure it addresses all relevant reliability risks and will notify the TO of its conclusions within 30 calendar days of receipt of a TO's new or revised emergency operations plan.
 ERCOT shall coordinate with the TO on a mutually agreeable time frame for the resubmittal of the emergency operations plan if ERCOT determines that reliability concerns require revision to the emergency operations plan.
+Plans submitted for the annual review before February 15 will be deemed to have been received on February 15 for ERCOT to initiate the review described in this section.

-3.7.1 Transmission Owner Responsibility for a Vegetation Management Program
+3.7.1 Transmission Owner Responsibility for a Vegetation Management Program shall maintain documentation to verify the performance of the vegetation management program and shall provide that documentation to their respective TO and ERCOT upon request.

 (1) Each transmission owner shall have a vegetation management program outlining procedures to prevent transmission line contact with vegetation.
-The transmission owner shall maintain documentation to verify the performance of the vegetation management program and shall provide that documentation to their respective TO and ERCOT upon request.
+The transmission owner